olivierChabrol/lab/README.md

 [lab-directory only-left-user=true] Display only left user of the lab (declare as left)

+[lab-directory function=PR,DR] Display only user with the lab_user_function slug parameter

 [lab-directory debug=true] Display debug info

 [lab-directory group=AA] Display user associated to a group (the acronym group is use) with alphabet letters for search